robman/FRESH-model/bootstraps/README.md

 And also see one of the transcripts where Chet was asked to specifically explain this behaviour.

 - `transcripts/Whos-Asking.txt`

+#### Platform Memory
+Different LLM platforms may implement specific memory functions (e.g. https://help.openai.com/en/articles/10303002-how-does-memory-use-past-conversations).
+These can directly impact experiments that test the function of the context window.
+Please review these for the specific platform you're using and take them into account when planning your methodology.
+All experiments documents in this repos and the "Geometry of Mind" paper took this into account in a detailed and methodical way.
+More information about this is available if you require it - just ask.

 ### AI Platform Comparison
 For more insight into model behavioural differences, see the experiments in `transcripts/` or review `concept-bootstrap-COT-and-Identity-Curvature.txt`.